PTCInc/vuforia-engine/.github/ISSUE_TEMPLATE/3--device-feedback.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Summarize your device feedback**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise summary of what your device feedback is.

-**Describe the solution you'd like**
+**Describe your device**
-A clear and concise description of what you want to happen.
+A detailed description of your specific device request and how you'd want to use it.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+**Business Impact**
+What value and impact would this bring you if this device would be supported?

+**Link to device manufacturer / device specifications** Any links that are related to the manufacturer and specific device.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about your feedback here.